Sleeping safely in a cot

 - If your cot has a solid head and footboard with shapes cut out, check that your baby’s limbs cannot become caught in any of the spaces.

-- The Foundation for the Study of Infant Deaths (FSID) recommends you buy a new cot mattress, or - if using a second-hand mattress - carefully check that it's clean, dry and free from cracks or tears.
+- The Lullaby Trust recommends you buy a new cot mattress, or - if using a second-hand mattress - carefully check that it's clean, dry and free from cracks or tears.
 Your cot mattress should be firm, with no sagging and fit the cot snugly, with no gaps.

 - Mattresses tend to come in two sizes, standard and continental and should fit the equivalent sizes of cots commonly available in the UK.